pattern-lab/patternlab-node/packages/edition-node/README.md

 ## Prerequisites

-The Pattern Lab Node uses [Node](https://nodejs.org) for core processing and [npm](https://www.npmjs.com/) to manage project dependencies.
+This Edition uses [Node](https://nodejs.org) for core processing and [npm](https://www.npmjs.com/) to manage project dependencies.
 You can follow the directions for [installing Node](https://nodejs.org/en/download/) on the Node website if you haven't done so already.
 Installation of Node will include npm.

 ## Installing